CGDaveMac/homebridge-applescript-file-lightbulb/README.md

-# homebridge-applescript-file-lightbulb
+# homebridge-applescript-file-speaker

-A homebridge lightbulb accessory that can trigger specific AppleScript files
+A homebridge speaker accessory that can trigger specific AppleScript files

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-applescript-file-lightbulb`
+2. Install this plugin using: `npm install -g homebridge-applescript-file-speaker`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

 ## Configuration